BlakeJC94/quaker/README.md

 This package comes equiped with a batteries-included CLI interface for downloading the latest earthquake event data in CSV format from the USGS database.
 ```
-usage: quaker [-h] [--endtime TIME] [--starttime TIME] [--minlatitude LAT]
+usage: quaker [-h] [--format VAL] [--endtime TIME] [--starttime TIME] [--updatedafter TIME] [--minlatitude LAT]
-              [--minlongitude LNG] [--maxlatitude LAT] [--maxlongitude LNG]
-              [--latitude LAT] [--longitude LNG] [--maxradiuskm DIST]
+              [--minlongitude LNG] [--maxlatitude LAT] [--maxlongitude LNG] [--latitude LAT] [--longitude LNG]
+              [--maxradius VAL] [--maxradiuskm DIST] [--catalog VAL] [--contributor VAL] [--eventid VAL]
+              [--includeallmagnitudes BOOL] [--includeallorigins BOOL] [--includedeleted VAL]
+              [--includesuperceded BOOL] [--limit VAL] [--maxdepth VAL] [--maxmagnitude VAL] [--mindepth VAL]
-              [--minmagnitude VAL] [--maxmagnitude VAL] [--limit VAL]
+              [--minmagnitude VAL] [--offset VAL] [--orderby VAL] [--alertlevel VAL] [--callback VAL]
+              [--eventtype VAL] [--jsonerror BOOL] [--kmlanimated BOOL] [--kmlcolorby VAL] [--maxcdi VAL]
+              [--maxgap VAL] [--maxmmi VAL] [--maxsig VAL] [--mincdi VAL] [--minfelt VAL] [--mingap VAL]
+              [--minsig VAL] [--producttype VAL] [--productcode VAL] [--reviewstatus VAL]
               [mode]

-Access USGS Earthquake dataset API Docs:
-https://earthquake.usgs.gov/fdsnws/event/1/ NOTE: All times use ISO8601
+Access USGS Earthquake dataset API Docs: https://earthquake.usgs.gov/fdsnws/event/1/ NOTE: All times use
-Date/Time format (yyyy-mm-ddThh:mm:ss).
+ISO8601 Date/Time format (yyyy-mm-ddThh:mm:ss).
 UTC is assumed.
-NOTE: Minimum/maximum
+NOTE: Minimum/maximum longitude values may
-longitude values may cross the date line at 180 or -180
+cross the date line at 180 or -180

 positional arguments:
   mode                  action to perform (default: download)

 optional arguments:
   -h, --help            show this help message and exit

-  --endtime TIME      limit to events on or before the specified end time
-  --starttime TIME    limit to events on or after the specified start time
-  --minlatitude LAT   limit to events with a latitude larger than the
-                      specified minimum
-  --minlongitude LNG  limit to events with a longitude larger than the
-                      specified minimum
-  --maxlatitude LAT   limit to events with a latitude smaller than the
-                      specified maximum
-  --maxlongitude LNG  limit to events with a longitude smaller than the
-                      specified maximum
-  --latitude LAT      specify the latitude to be used for a radius search
-  --longitude LNG     specify the longitude to be used for a radius search
-  --maxradiuskm DIST  limit to events within the specified maximum number of
-                      kilometers from the geographic point defined by the
-                      latitude and longitude parameters
-  --minmagnitude VAL  limit to events with a magnitude larger than the
-                      specified minimum
-  --maxmagnitude VAL  limit to events with a magnitude smaller than the
-                      specified maximum
-  --limit VAL         limit the results to the specified number of events
+Format:
+  --format VAL          specify the output format (one of "csv", "geojson", "kml", "quakeml", "text", or
+                        "xml").

+Time:
+  --endtime TIME        limit to events on or before the specified end time.
+  --starttime TIME      limit to events on or after the specified start time.
+  --updatedafter TIME   limit to events updated after the specified time.

+Location - rectangle:
+  --minlatitude LAT     limit to events with a latitude larger than the specified minimum [-90, 90].
+  --minlongitude LNG    limit to events with a longitude larger than the specified minimum [-360, 360].
+  --maxlatitude LAT     limit to events with a latitude smaller than the specified maximum [-90, 90].
+  --maxlongitude LNG    limit to events with a longitude smaller than the specified maximum [-360, 360].

+Location - circle:
+  --latitude LAT        specify the latitude to be used for a radius search [-90, 90].
+  --longitude LNG       specify the longitude to be used for a radius search [-180, 180].
+  --maxradius VAL       limit to events within the specified maximum number of degrees from the geographic
+                        point defined by the latitude and longitude parameters [0, 180].
+  --maxradiuskm DIST    limit to events within the specified maximum number of kilometers from the geographic
+                        point defined by the latitude and longitude parameters [0, 20001.6].

+Other:
+  --catalog VAL         limit to events from a specified catalog.
+  --contributor VAL     limit to events contributed by a specified contributor.
+  --eventid VAL         select a specific event by id; event identifiers are data center specific.
+  --includeallmagnitudes BOOL
+                        specify if all magnitudes for the event should be included.
+  --includeallorigins BOOL
+                        specify if all origins for the event should be included.
+  --includedeleted VAL  specify if deleted products and events should be included. the value "only" returns
+                        only deleted events. values "true" or "false" are typecast to bool.
+  --includesuperceded BOOL
+                        specify if superseded products should be included. this also includes all deleted
+                        products, and is mutually exclusive to the includedeleted parameter.
+  --limit VAL           limit the results to the specified number of events.
+  --maxdepth VAL        limit to events with depth less than the specified maximum.
+  --maxmagnitude VAL    limit to events with a magnitude smaller than the specified maximum.
+  --mindepth VAL        limit to events with depth more than the specified minimum.
+  --minmagnitude VAL    limit to events with a magnitude larger than the specified minimum.
+  --offset VAL          return results starting at the event count specified, starting at 1.
+  --orderby VAL         order the results (one of "time", "time-asc", "magnitude", or "magnitude-asc").

+Extensions:
+  --alertlevel VAL      limit to events with a specific pager alert level (one of "green", "yellow", "orange",
+                        or "red").
+  --callback VAL        convert geojson output to a jsonp response using this callback.
+  --eventtype VAL       limit to events of a specific type
+  --jsonerror BOOL      request json(p) formatted output even on api error results. (only for geojson format)
+  --kmlanimated BOOL    whether to include timestamp in generated kml, for google earth animation support.
+  --kmlcolorby VAL      how earthquakes are colored (one of "age", "depth").
+  --maxcdi VAL          maximum value for maximum community determined intensity reported by dyfi [0, 12].
+  --maxgap VAL          limit to events with no more than this azimuthal gap [0, 360].
+  --maxmmi VAL          maximum value for maximum modified mercalli intensity reported by shakemap [0, 12].
+  --maxsig VAL          limit to events with no more than this significance.
+  --mincdi VAL          minimum value for maximum community determined intensity reported by dyfi [0, 12].
+  --minfelt VAL         limit to events with this many dyfi responses.
+  --mingap VAL          limit to events with no less than this azimuthal gap [0, 360].
+  --minsig VAL          limit to events with no less than this significance.
+  --producttype VAL     limit to events that have this type of product associated.
+  --productcode VAL     return the event that is associated with the productcode.
+  --reviewstatus VAL    limit to events with a specific review status (one of "all", "automatic", or
+                        "reviewed").
 ```

 Run `quaker download` and specify the parameters as keyword arguments and pipe the output to any